gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.1.2.0:
+- Changed -ApiRootUrl parameter to support any URL and not just a fixed list.
+- Added Get-DatabricksApiRootUrl cmdlet to be able to get a list of predefined API Root URLs
 ### v1.1.1.0:
 - Added new cmdlet Add-DatabricksClusterLocalLibrary to add a local library (.jar, .whl, ...) to a cluster with a single command
 ### v1.0.0.0: